JIM SALTZMAN

 Professor Emeritus

-With over fifteen years of college teaching experience, Jim possesses the unique skills needed to help students not only unlock their unique voices, but also thrive in the process.
+With over twenty years of college teaching experience, Jim possesses the unique skills needed to help students not only unlock their unique voices, but also thrive in the process.
 His teaching combines technical proficiency, ear training, and a deep study of the jazz tradition to aid the student in finding a personal sound.
 He is available for saxophone, jazz improvisation, and composition lessons in the greater NYC area.
-He is also available for Skype lessons and masterclasses.
+He is also available for online lessons and masterclasses.

 Please click here to contact Jim for information about lessons or masterclasses.